 Downsizing is one of the most difficult tasks for seniors moving into a smaller home.
 Letting go of old possessions, deciding how much to get rid of, and finding places to send all of your old things can be time consuming.
 Having a plan in advance and sticking to a schedule can help.
+These downsizing tips for seniors can help make the transition easier.

 Seniors who start downsizing before they ever begin looking for a new home often find the task to be less overwhelming.
 Doing this makes it possible to spread out the chore over many months and take time to do it right.
 Some tips include: